novayo/LeetCode/0366_Find_Leaves_of_Binary_Tree/README.md

 * Memory Usage: 14 MB, less than 92.39% of Python3 online submissions for Find Leaves of Binary Tree.

 > dfs bottom-up

+---

+try_3.py: O(n) O(n+d)

+* Runtime: 35 ms, faster than 86.19% of Python3 online submissions for Find Leaves of Binary Tree.
+* Memory Usage: 13.8 MB, less than 73.11% of Python3 online submissions for Find Leaves of Binary Tree.

+> bottom-up